Updated October 10, 2023

 In the adduser command, we can set our user ID.
 Similarly, we can also change the group ID as well.

 As per the above command, we are adding the specific group ID for the “demo_user5” user.
-We are using the “-g” option to add the specific group id i.e. 1000.
+We use the “-g” option to add the specific group ID, i.e., 10000.

-Example #4 – To Add the New User in Multiple Groups
+Example #4 – To Add New Users in Multiple Groups

-In the Linux environment, we are having the functionality to add the new user in multiple exiting groups in a single shot.
+In the Linux environment, we can add a new user to multiple existing groups in a single shot.

 useradd -G data_user,demo_user demo_user6

-As per the above command, we are using the “-G” option in the useradd command.
+As per the above command, we use the “-G” option in the useradd command.
 We are adding the “demo_user6” user to the “data_user,demo_user” group.

 Example #5 – Add User without Home Directory

 In the adduser command, we can add the new user without a home directory.
-The new user will store their data on the “root” location if they are having the proper permission and access.
+With proper permission and access, the new user will store their data on the “root” location.

 adduser -M demo_user8

-By default, the home directory will add to the newly created user.
-But in adduser command, we are having the facility to add the user without “home directory”.
+The home directory will be added to the newly created user by default.
+But in the adduser command, we can add the user without the “home directory”.
 We have added the “demo_user8” without a home directory.